Recap from last post:

-December 7 is a very special day: Pearl Harbor Day, youngest nephew's birthday, oldest nephew graduated from Marine boot camp on this day in 2007, and Todd contacted me on Match.com that very same day (my whole family was in San Diego attending my nephews marine graduation when I saw his note on Match).
-Todd and I met in person a few days later and I was pleasantly surprised - he looked like his photos (a phenomenon in the world of online dating, ha!).
-He also seemed super nice, funny, down to earth, intelligent, athletic, and humble.
-I told him I wanted to go VEERRYY slow with this dating thing and he agreed... yep, we took it slow, started livin' together a couple of months later!
+Todd and I met in person a week later and I was pleasantly surprised - he looked like his photos (handsome), nice, funny, down to earth, intelligent, athletic, and humble.
+I told him I wanted to move VERY slow with dating and he agreed... yep, we took it slow, started living together a couple of months later!

 day 1 - the drive to paradise

-My mom and dad did not expect to see us again so soon!
-SURPRISE!
-We headed to their favorite lunch spot and it was on the drive back to their place when Todd had an epiphany - 'HEY!
-I KNOW WHERE THE CAR TITLE IS!
-IT'S IN THE BACKPACK!!' (which was right behind him in the car the whole time!).
-WHAAAATTT!
-Oh lordy, I knew this drive to paradise was going to be an adventure!
-Once we got back to my parents place, Todd checked the backpack and sure enough, there it was.
-For the second time that day, we loaded the car, said more slobbery teary goodbyes, and told my parents we'd see them in a few hours - HAHA!
-This time we were REALLY LEAVING (we think)!
+Mom and dad did not expect to see us again so soon!
+We headed to their favorite lunch spot and on the drive back to their place, Todd had an epiphany - 'HEY!
+I KNOW WHERE THE CAR TITLE IS.
+IT'S IN THE BACKPACK!' (which was behind his seat in the car the whole time).

 At that exact moment I knew that this drive to paradise was going to be an adventure.